jscloud-org/FlashQueue/README.md

 ### FlashQ

-Time complexity -> O(1) for enqueing
-                   O(1) for dequeing

 Fastest implementation of queue using plain javascript objects.
+If you want a simpe and fast queue which works in traditional way, `FlashQ` might be the one for you.

 ## Usage